relic-se/gutenberg-social-icon-variations/readme.txt

 == Changelog ==

+= 1.0.2 - 2025-08-01 =
+* NEW: Allow icon data to be overwritten by providing `icons.json` file in either parent or child theme.

 = 1.0.1 - 2025-07-11 =
-* Dynamically generate icon data.
+* NEW: Dynamically generate icon data.

 = 1.0.0 - 2025-07-11 =
 * Initial build.